Ohio governor to sign bill allowing armed school employees - NewsBreak

 COLUMBUS, Ohio (AP) — Ohio school districts could begin arming employees as soon as this fall under legislation approved by Republican lawmakers and set to be signed by GOP Gov. Mike DeWine.

 Democrats said the proposal, which is optional for schools, sends the wrong message a week after the massacre of 19 children and two teachers at an elementary school in Uvalde, Texas.
 Republicans say the measure could prevent such shootings.
-Lawmakers fast-tracked the legislation to counter the impact of a court ruling that restricted the practice.Ohio bill would allow armed, trained school staff
+Lawmakers fast-tracked the legislation to counter the impact of a court ruling that said, under current law, armed school workers would need hundreds of hours of training.

 The bill will protect children by ensuring instruction is specific to schools and including significant scenario-based training, DeWine said late Wednesday in announcing his support.